 Competitiveness on a Global Scale

-- The Heritage Foundation’s ‘2015 Index of Economic Freedom’ ranked Singapore in the second spot, ahead of the US, which was given the 12th rank.
+- The Heritage Foundation’s ‘2018 Index of Economic Freedom’ ranked Singapore in the second spot, ahead of the US, which was given the 12th rank.
 Singapore was ahead of the US in almost all areas including the ease of ability to start, operate and close a business; the ease of ability to trade across borders; the staunch protection of property rights and freedom from corruption.
 Taxation and government spending were two areas where the US ranked considerably poorly as compared to Singapore.
-Singapore’s top corporate income tax of 17% is significantly lower the US’s top corporate tax rate of 35%.
-Government spending contributed to 12.5% of Singapore’s GDP in 2009, while in the US it accounted for 37.4% of its GDP.
+Singapore’s top corporate income tax of 17% significantly lowers the US’s top corporate tax rate of 35%.
+Government spending contributed to 10.8% of Singapore’s GDP in 2017, while in the US it accounted for 36% of its GDP.

-- The US once again claimed the top position in the IMD’s ‘2015 World Competitiveness Yearbook’ claiming the position as the world’s most competitive economy.
-Singapore was not far behind, claiming the third slot.
+- The US once again claimed the top position in the IMD’s ‘2018 World Competitiveness Yearbook’ claiming the position as the world’s most competitive economy.
+Singapore was not far behind, claiming the second slot.